Spinal fusion surgery for low back pain has gotten quite a bad reputation for delivering poor results.

 An unbelievable first opinion

-In my practice, I saw as a second opinion a young man who had been offered a three level fusion by another surgeon—a prominent academic surgeon at a medical school in a different area.
-This 19 year-old male was debilitated with low back pain and bilateral leg pain that was made worse with activity.
-The young man was taking large doses of oral narcotics to control his pain and had already maximized his non-surgical treatments, including three epidural injections.
+In my practice, I saw as a second opinion a young man who had been offered a 3 level fusion by another surgeon—a prominent academic surgeon at a medical school.
+This 19-year-old male was debilitated with low back pain and bilateral leg pain that was made worse with activity.
+The young man was taking large doses of oral narcotics to control his pain and had already maximized his non-surgical treatments, including 3 epidural injections.

 The only abnormalities that his MRI scan revealed were congenital stenosis of his lumbar spine, made somewhat worse at L4-L5 by a slightly bulging disc.
-The surgeon recommended and booked this young man for a three level decompression, instrumentation, and fusion and told him that, "additional levels of the spine may need to be fused once they see what is going on during surgery."
+The surgeon recommended and booked this young man for a 3-level decompression, instrumentation, and fusion, and told him that, "additional levels of the spine may need to be fused once they see what is going on during surgery."

-The number one determining factor whether or not a fusion surgery will deliver the desired reduction in pain is a proper preoperative diagnosis that clearly identifies the cause of the patient's pain.
+The number one determining factor whether or not a fusion surgery will deliver the desired reduction in pain is an accurate preoperative diagnosis, meaning a diagnosis that clearly identifies the underlying cause of the patient's pain.

-Having a three-level fusion at age 19 would have severely damaged this patient's life forever.
-Using a newer fusion technique (i.e. minimally invasive surgery) does not improve the final outcome.
-It may not cause as much tissue disruption as a traditional fusion, but the ultimate clinical outcome is still dependent on an accurate preoperative diagnosis.
+Having a 3-level fusion at age 19 would have severely damaged this patient's life forever.
+Using a newer fusion technique does not improve the final outcome.
+Getting pain relief from a spine fusion is still dependent on an accurate preoperative diagnosis.

 It is in the patient's own interest to get educated about the options and understand exactly why the surgeon is doing the surgery, the risks and benefits, and any other options, before deciding on fusion surgery.
 A good surgeon will not be offended by these questions, and will not be offended if you say you are going to get a second opinion before deciding about the surgery.